-Mr Speaker, Sir, my Ministry has at the heart of the development of shrimp farming activities which can be a lifeline for SMEs in the diversification process.
-I have also noted with satisfaction that the Water Resources Technical Committee, the composition of which is defined under Clause 16 of the Bill, may co-opt members as and when required to assist the Committee any of its meeting.
-Further, one of the functions of the Committee as defined under Clause 9 of the Bill, is for the Committee to examine every application for a water use permit.
-The presence of a representative of my Ministry on the Committee as co-opted members so required for the purpose of examining an application for water use permit for shrimp farming activates will, I am sure, bring some positive contribution in this examination process.
+Mr Speaker, Sir, my ministry has at the heart of the development of shrimp farming activities, which can be a lifeline for SMEs in the diversification process.
+I have also noted with satisfaction that the Water Resources Technical Committee, the composition of which is defined under Clause 16 of the Bill, may co-opt members as and when required to assist the Committee at any of its meetings.
+Further, one of the functions of the Committee, as defined under Clause 9 of the Bill, is for the Committee to examine every application for a water use permit.
+The presence of a representative of my ministry on the committee as a co-opted member, as required for the purpose of examining an application for a water use permit for shrimp farming activities, will, I am sure, bring some positive contribution to this examination process.

-Mr Speaker, Sir, I firmly believe that the provisions in the Water Resources Bill regarding inter alia access to fresh water supply sources would be the much needed enablers towards facilitating the development of shrimp farming activities in the country.
-Mr Speaker, Sir, on a more general note, I would like to highlight that the United Nations Sustainable Development Goal 6, which is focused on clean water and sanitation, has major components relating to water harvesting, water efficiency, waste water treatment and recycling, amongst others.
+Mr Speaker, Sir, I firmly believe that the provisions in the Water Resources Bill regarding, inter alia, access to fresh water supply sources would be the much-needed enablers towards facilitating the development of shrimp farming activities in the country.
+Mr Speaker, Sir, on a more general note, I would like to highlight that the United Nations Sustainable Development Goal 6, which is focused on clean water and sanitation, has major components relating to water harvesting, water efficiency, waste water treatment, and recycling, amongst others.

 Several manufacturing enterprises have started adhering to these sustainable practices in their drive to refine their value proposition for higher market gains.
-I am glad to note that according to the recent publications of the UN Sustainable Development Report 2024, Mauritius has done much progress and is on the right track to attain the key targets under SDG 6.
-The Water Resources Bill demonstrates the commitment of Mauritius to align its national priorities to further improve its performance under the SDG 6 by 2030.
+I am glad to note that according to the recent publications of the UN Sustainable Development Report 2024, Mauritius has made much progress and is on the right track to attain the key targets under SDG 6.
+The Water Resources Bill demonstrates the commitment of Mauritius to align its national priorities to further improve its performance under SDG 6 by 2030.

-Mr Speaker, Sir, to conclude, let me emphasise that this Government has at heart the prosperity of the nation.
+Mr Speaker, Sir, to conclude, let me emphasise that this government has at heart the prosperity of the nation.
 In this regard, access to water supply on a round-the-clock basis remains high on our National Development Agenda.
-I firmly believe that the Water Resources Bill comes at an opportune time and it will be a key enabler to guarantee sustainable and equitable distribution of water in the country.
-On this note, I strongly support the adoption of the Bill.
+I firmly believe that the Water Resources Bill comes at an opportune time, and it will be a key enabler to guarantee sustainable and equitable distribution of water in the country.
+On this note, I strongly support the adoption of the bill.